febus982/bootstrap-python-fastapi/docs/packages/bootstrap.md

 # Bootstrap

-The `bootstrap` module contains logic that is shared among the external layer (i.e. `http_app`, `celery_worker`, etc.).
+The `bootstrap` package contains logic that is shared among the external layer (i.e. `http_app`, `celery_worker`, etc.).

-It contains 3 submodules (and related responsibilities):
+It contains the following submodules and packages (and related responsibilities):

 * `bootstrap.bootstrap`: The application initialisation logic (database, logging, celery tasks) necessary to run the domain logic.
 It uses `bootstrap.config` and